Aldaviva/WinampNowPlayingToFile/Readme.md

 {{#if Lossless}}lossless{{#else}}lossy{{/if}}
 ```

-There is also a custom helper for JSON value serialization, in case you're trying to generate a JSON file.
+There is also a custom helper for JSON object serialization, in case you're trying to generate structured text that can be easily parsed by another program.
 Pass a space-delimited list of the field names to include in the object.
 When used, this helper must be the only text in the template, or it won't render.
 ```handlebars
 {{#json artist title album}}
 ```
 ```json
 { "artist": "U2", "title": "Exit", "album": "The Joshua Tree" }
 ```

 #### Formatting

 Metadata values may optionally be formatted using the [.NET string formatting syntax](https://learn.microsoft.com/en-us/dotnet/api/system.string.format?view=netframework-4.7.2&redirectedfrom=MSDN#remarks).